evenmn/VMaChine/README.md

 which also support multiple files.

 ### One-body density
 The one-body density is calculated during the last iteration by default, and the file is stored in the same way as the energy files described above.
-The one-body density can be plotted by
+The one-body density can be plotted by the command
 ```bash
 python3 scripts/plot_ob_density.py
 ```
 which again supports multiple files.
-Remember to set correct number of dimensions inside the script!
+Remember to set the correct number of dimensions inside the script!

 -------------------